Rauno56/instrument-fetch/log.md

 - https://w3c.github.io/performance-timeline - also documents that actually.

 **21.01.25 10:11** I miss `assert` from node.
 Initial, naive version is implemented.
 Currently just taking all I can and storing it upon the span object which will later be logged out.
 Not optimal because a lot of it is not even serializable(ReadableStreams, etc), but I can deal with that later.

+**21.01.25 11:21** Needed to test the order of which the PerformanceEntries are used.
+It didn't make sense to bundle all that logic into agent for now.
+I refactored agent to emit events instead, and make app log span ends out.

+- [x] make sure that agent is not patching `fetch` multiple times.